-Program inspires leaders to keep moving region forward
+Program inspires civic leaders to impact community issues

-A cohort of 65 leaders from the public, private, and nonprofit sectors has been selected as the Leadership Cleveland Class of 2023.
-(See roster here.)
+A cohort of more than 60 senior-level leaders from the public, private, and nonprofit sectors has been selected as the Leadership Cleveland Class of 2024.

-During the coming year, they will become exposed more deeply to challenges and opportunities facing Northeast Ohio with a goal of inspiring them to use their newfound knowledge and connections to advance our region.
+Beginning this fall, they will become deeply exposed to challenges and opportunities facing Northeast Ohio with a goal of becoming inspired to use their new knowledge and connections to advance the region.

-The class was selected through a highly competitive application process.
-The deep candidate pool included established leaders eager to build on their professional, civic, and leadership roles.
-Class demographics include 36% who identify as BIPOC, 53% who work in the for-profit sector, with an even split between those who identify as male or female.
+The class was selected through a competitive application process of those eager to build on their professional, civic, and leadership roles.
+Class demographics include 42% who identify as BIPOC, 45% who work in the for-profit sector, and 48% who identify or female.

 # # #